November 25, 2025

 Mistake 1: Trusting Sustainability Claims at Face Value

-Aesthetic trends fade.
-Sustainable design should hold up for years.
+Aesthetic trends change quickly.
+Sustainable design should hold up for years, both visually and functionally.

 Mistake 3: Assuming “Natural” Always Means Sustainable